Moon Druid Build - Wildshaper - Baldur's Gate 3 (BG3)

 Conjure Elemental, which unlocks Water Myrmidon - the most powerful option for Lightning and Cold spell casters.

-Wild Shape - Moon Druid, gets a special version allowing it to turn into a beast with just bonus action.
+Wild Shapeβ - Moon Druid, gets a special version allowing it to turn into a beast with just bonus action.
 This is advantageous, allowing the use of the first turn for spellcasting and transforming.
 On the second turn, you can start punching your foes.

 1 Level Fighter

 Wild Shape.
-So you can cast control spells, and continue the fight in an animal form.
+So you can cast control spells, and continue the fight in an animal form. - Access to

-Defence fighting style which also persists in Wild Shape form.
+Defenceβ fighting style which also persists in Wild Shape form. - Weapon proficiencies for Myrmidom forms.

 1 Level War Domain Cleric

-- Access to
+Wild Shape. - Access to

 Command,

-Shield of Faith, and
+Shield of Faith,β and

-- Retain caster levels to access the level 6 spell slot.
+Sanctuaryβ spells that can be situationally useful. - Retain caster levels to access the level 6 spell slot.

 Leveling Overview